Chris Brown: 2018–2019: Indigo

 On January 31, 2018, shortly after President Donald Trump's 2020 State of the Union Address, Brown released for free the track "State of the Union", a ballad where he expresses a message about social harmony.
 In February 2018, Brown and rapper Joyner Lucas announced an upcoming collaboration project, titled Angels & Demons, with the release of the single "Stranger Things".
 However, the project ended up never being released.
 On March 15, 2018, Brown was featured on Lil Dicky's hit single "Freaky Friday".
 The song became one of the most successful comedy songs in contemporary pop music, topping the charts in New Zealand and the United Kingdom, also entering the top 10 in the US.

 Following the end of the "Heartbreak on a Full Moon" tour, Brown started to work on his ninth album, Indigo.
 On January 4, 2019, Brown released "Undecided" as its lead single.
 "Undecided" saw Brown reunite with producer Scott Storch, who previously worked with Brown in 2005 on his breakout hit "Run It!".
 The single marked Brown's first release after signing an extension and a new license agreement with RCA Records, that gave him the owning of his master recordings, making him one of the youngest artists to do so at the age of 29.
 On April 11, he released the second single off the album, "Back to Love".
 Andy Kellman of AllMusic described the song as a "career highlight", although it failed to chart in the US.
-The third single, "Wobble Up", was released a week later, featuring Nicki Minaj and G-Eazy, and a summer tour with Nicki Minaj was announced, but ended up never happening.
+The third single, "Wobble Up", was released a week later, featuring Nicki Minaj and G-Eazy.
 On April 25, he appeared on a track with Marshmello and Tyga called "Light It Up".
-On May 2, Brown revealed the list of artists featured on Indigo, including Nicki Minaj, Tory Lanez, Tyga, Justin Bieber, Juicy J, Juvenile, H.E.R, Tank, Lil Jon, Lil Wayne, Joyner Lucas, Gunna and Drake.
-The announcement of the Drake collaboration sparked headlines, due to their public feud that lasted for several years.
 On May 31, he appeared on the commercially successful single "Easy", where he duetted with singer DaniLeigh.
-On June 8, Brown released "No Guidance" featuring Drake as a single.
+On June 8, Brown released "No Guidance", featuring Drake, as a single.
+The song followed the conclusion of a highly publicized feud between Brown and Drake that began in 2012.
 It debuted at number nine on the US Billboard Hot 100, making it Brown's 15th top-ten song, and later peaked at number five.
-The single won Best Collaboration Performance, Best Dance Performance and Song of the Year at the 2019 Soul Train Music Awards and received a nomination for Best R&B Song at the 62nd Grammy Awards.
+The single was certified Diamond by the RIAA, won Best Collaboration Performance, Best Dance Performance and Song of the Year at the 2019 Soul Train Music Awards, and received a nomination for Best R&B Song at the 62nd Grammy Awards.